-Change the date and/or destination of your Best Served Scandinavia holiday up to 35 days before departure, free of charge.
-Book by 31st December 2020 for travel completed by 31st August 2021.
-Contact us today for more details.
+With our Flexibility Promise, you can change the date and/or destination of your Best Served Scandinavia holiday up to 35 days before departure, free of charge.
+Book by 31st March 2021 for travel completed by 31st August 2021.

 Day by day itinerary

 Arrive in cosmopolitan Vancouver, where Vancouver Harbour and the North Shore Mountains form a scenic backdrop to the multicultural city's energy.
 Take the evening to relax in your hotel and recover from your flight and enjoy the opportunity to explore at your own pace.

 Stay: Holiday Inn Downtown (SilverLeaf Service) or Fairmont Hotel Vancouver (GoldLeaf Service)

 Day 2 » Kamloops

 Embark on your first rail voyage with the Rocky Mountaineer today.
 Famed for its observation cars with glass walls curving right overhead, the train allows you to feel truly immersed in the pristine Canadian landscapes you'll journey through.
 Travellers have two choices of service, GoldLeaf and SilverLeaf – the latter is a single-level coach with domed viewing windows, and the former is a dual-level coach that includes gourmet meals and complimentary drinks.
 No matter which level you select, you'll enjoy your meal at your seat tonight with a complimentary beverage on your way to Kamloops, where you will spend the night.

 *Please note: You accommodation in Kamloops will be determined shortly before your arrival.
 Local accommodation is of a medium standard, regardless of the service level you have selected for your rail journey.